zbeekman/.github/SECURITY.md

 ## Supported Versions

 Use this software at your own risk!
+Any *stable* release of this software should be "supported", i.e., a non-release candidate with a major version greater than or equal to `v1`.
+(We would still like to hear about vulnerabilities in unsupported software, however.)

 ## Reporting a Vulnerability